Cachua (MH497r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Cachua (pronounced Cac-hua, and here attested as a man's name) shows a profile view of an Indigenous sandal/shoe (cactli).
+This black-line drawing of the simplex glyph for the personal name Cachua (pronounced Cac-hua, meaning "Possessor of Shoes" and here attested as a man's name) shows a profile view of an Indigenous sandal/shoe (cactli).
 It is facing toward the viewer's right.
 It has a foundation, a woven heel covering, and an ankle strap (which was sometimes long enough to wrap part of the calf).
 It was usually made of leather, although sometimes the base could be fiber.
 The -hua suffix, for possession, is not shown visually.

 Description, Credit: